 What to Look for in a Roommate:

 If you’re done with dorm life and are ready for UCI off-campus housing, but you need a roommate, you should start thinking about a roommate finding checklist.
-What kind of person who will fit with your personality?
+What kind of person will fit with your personality?
 Consider these questions:

 The Tidiness Factor